Tuition Assistance Program (TAP)

 Deadlines to apply:

-Registration opens on the first day of the month before the deadline associated (exm.
-November 1st TAP opens/ November 15th TAP closes).
+Registration opens on 30 days before the deadline associated (exam October 15th TAP opens/ November 15th TAP closes).

 The federal government currently allows up to $5,250 annually, in employer-provided educational assistance benefits, to be "tax free" to TAP participants.
 This applies to both undergraduate and graduate-level courses.
 An employee must generally pay taxes on employer-provided educational assistance benefits in excess of $5,250.
 Please note: Effective for the 2013 tax year, this amount will be included in your wages (Box 1 of your Form W-2).
 A tax professional should be consulted for further information concerning taxable tuition.